The Royal Navy of Sailing Ships

 - On Wednesdays: ½ pint peas, 1 pint oatmeal, 2 ounces butter, 4 ounces cheese

 Pork and beef came packed in casks of 4-pound pieces pickled in brine, known to the men as salt horse.
 Peas, oatmeal, and flour came dried in casks to protect them from rats, but sometimes in bags.
-Butter was found in small tubs called firkins, which indicated the weight they held.
+Butter was found in small tubs called firkins, which indicated the weight they held (9 dry gallons).
 On long cruises, salted meat would eventually deteriorate and weevils grow in biscuit, hence the habit of tapping it on the mess table before eating.

 Mess kid - Ship's cook in galley

-Since space was at a premium below decks, when not in use the seamens' mess tables would be swung up against the ship's sides and their hammocks rolled up tightly and stowed in nets along the gunwales - as additional protection during a sea action.
+Since space was at a premium below decks, when not in use the seamens' mess tables would be swung up against the ship's sides and their hammocks rolled up tightly in bags to a diameter of 7" - checked by a bosun's hoop - and stowed in nets along the gunwales as additional protection during a sea action.

 Seamen not on watch or without other assigned duties could spend their spare time on personal diversions - gambling officially prohibited - before retiring to their hammocks below deck for a well-earned sleep.